 - increased sensitivity of the skin to the sun

-Tell your doctor or pharmacist if you experience any of the above side effects and they worry you.
+Tell your doctor or pharmacist if any of the above side effects become too uncomfortable for you.

 Discontinue Efudix immediately and contact your doctor if you experience any of the following side effects:

 - Stomach problems such as severe pain, cramps, bloody diarrhoea and vomiting

 - Swelling and soreness of the mouth and tongue

 These are serious side effects.
 You may need urgent medical attention.

 Serious side effects are rare.